 WITHOUT domain privacy>>>

-Now, that’s not inherently bad, right?
-It’s not like we are trying to hide who we are – as service providers our websites are already often feature our names, emails, and often phone numbers.
+It’s not like we are trying to hide who I am - as service providers our websites already often feature our names, emails, and often phone numbers.
 If somebody wants that information, they can find it pretty easily.
-Still, most birth pros I talk with feel a clear discomfort with their home address being visible and connected to their business.
+Still, most health and wellness pros I talk with feel a clear discomfort with their home address being visible and connected to their business.

 1. Your contact information will not be vulnerable to marketing companies who scan the Whois directory to find emails and phone numbers for their lists.